Sark: Seigneur

 Christopher Beaumont is the current and twenty-third Seigneur of Sark, having inherited the Seigneurie in 2016.

 Before the constitutional reforms of 2008, the Seigneur (or Dame in the case of a woman holding the office) was the head of the government of the Isle of Sark.
 Many of the laws, particularly those related to inheritance and the rule of the Seigneur, had changed little since their promulgation in 1565 under Elizabeth I of England.
 For example, the Seigneur held the sole right to keep pigeons or an unspayed dog.
 The latter right was repealed in 2008.

+The Seigneur remains the lord of the manor for the island, subject only to the Crown in Right of the Bailiwick of Guernsey as sovereign and liege lord.
+With the approval of the Lieutenant-Governor of Guernsey, the Seigneur appoints and dismisses Sark's public officers, including the Seneschal, the Prevot, and the Greffier.
+The Seignuer as chairperson, together with the Seneschal, the Prevot, and the Greffier, comprise a board of trustees for the acquisition, management, and disposition of all property belonging to Chief Pleas.
+Likewise, the Seigneur has the right to speak at meetings of Chief Pleas, but not to vote, and the right to veto primary legislation before it is presented for royal assent.
+Chief Pleas may nevertheless override this veto by a simple majority of its duly elected counseillers.

 Seneschal

 Until 2013 the Seneschal of Sark was the head of the Chief Pleas.
 From 1583 and 1675 judicial functions were exercised by five elected jurats and a juge, but since 1675 the Seneschal has also been the judge of the island.

 The Seneschal was historically appointed by the Seigneur, but nowadays there is an Appointment Committee consisting of the Seigneur and two other members appointed by the Seigneur.

 In 2010, following the decision of the English Court of Appeal, the Chief Pleas decided to split the dual role of the Seneschal.
 Thus, since 2013 the Chief Pleas has elected its own President, who presides in almost all cases.
 The Seneschal now presides in Chief Pleas only during the election of the President.

 The complete list of all the Seneschals of Sark from 1675 is as follows: